windmill-labs/windmilldocs/docs/getting_started/7_apps_quickstart/index.md

 Although Windmill provides **[auto-generated UIs to scripts and flows](../../core_concepts/6_auto_generated_uis/index.md)**, you can build your own internal applications designed to your needs.
 This is what the app editor is for.
 :::

-**Windmill applications are customized UIs to interact with datasources** (web, internal, data providers, etc).
+**Windmill applications are customized UIs to interact with data sources** (web, internal, data providers, etc).
 They are a great way to have non-technical users interact with custom-made workflows.

 [Here](https://hub.windmill.dev/apps/3/crm) is an example of an app built with Windmill.